 RAM

-The problem may come from your Random Access Memory (RAM).
+The problem may be with your Random Access Memory (RAM).
 Check the RAM and the condition of the slot.
-Remove the RAM from the slot and carefully clean them both.
-Insert back the RAM, then check if this fixes the problem.
+Remove the RAM from the slot and carefully clean both.
+Insert the RAM back in, then check if this fixes the problem.

 CPU